grafana/loki/docs/sources/overview/_index.md

 Grafana Loki is a log aggregation tool, and it is the core of a fully-featured logging stack.

-Loki is a key-value datastore optimized for efficiently holding log data.
+Loki is a datastore optimized for efficiently holding log data.
 The efficient indexing of log data distinguishes Loki from other logging systems.
 Unlike other logging systems, a Loki index is built from labels,